caido/documentation/src/guides/plugins/notebook.md

 ```

 - The function will execute upon the `addNoteButton` being clicked.
-- The note supplied in the textarea input field is stored in the `inputValue` variable.
 - Once the value is received, if the note was taken while within a specific Caido [Project](/reference/features/workspace/projects.md) then the API call to get the current Project name is made via the `caido.graphql.currentProject()` method.
 - If you are currently within a Project, then the Project's name will be included in the `datetimeCell` of the table.
 - If you are not currently within a project, "No Project Selected" will be included instead.